rzqllh/Duplicate-Finder-with-Python/README.md

 ## 🤝 Contributions

-We welcome contributions from the community.
+Welcome to contributions from the community.
 If you have ideas to improve this script, feel free to:

 1. Fork this repository.
 2. Make improvements or add features.